TranslationalBioinformaticsUnit/scbert-reusability/README.md

 ## 4-Analysis

-These datasets were divided into training (size 70%) and test (size 30%) data using the function *[StratifiedShuffleSplit](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedShuffleSplit.html)* and *seed=2021*.
+These NeurIPS datasets were divided into training (size 70%) and test (size 30%) data using the function *[StratifiedShuffleSplit](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedShuffleSplit.html)* and *seed=2021*.

 ### 4.1-Training